 The Bureau of Prisons (BOP) plans to allocate $444 million in federal money to construct a new maximum-security prison at a 700-acre site in Roxana, in the Appalachian Mountains of eastern Kentucky.
 The location is the site of a former mountaintop-removal coal mine and constitutes habitat for scores of endangered species.
 Mountaintop-removal mining involves exploding and flattening the tops of mountains to expose underlying coal seams, and has long polluted regional waterways.
 Appalachian communities living adjacent to such sites have been known to have poorer mental and physical health than others in the region.

-US Rep. Hal Rogers of Kentucky has worked with the BOP to move the prison’s construction forward.
-If built, the prison would become the fourth new federal prison in eastern Kentucky, and the sixth in the Central Appalachian region, which has undergone a boom in prison growth as the coal industry has experienced decline.
+Rep. Hal Rogers (R-Kentucky) has worked with the BOP to move the prison’s construction forward.
+If built, the prison would become the fourth new federal prison in eastern Kentucky and the sixth in the Central Appalachian region, which has undergone a boom in prison growth as the coal industry has experienced decline.

-Local Kentucky activists with the Letcher Governance Project (LGP) joined members of the HRDC’s Prison Ecology Project (PEP) and grassroots social and environmental justice activists from across the US in the nation’s capitol to challenge the construction of the Letcher County prison on economic, racial and environmental justice grounds.
-They rallied in front of the BOP and Department of Justice headquarters in DC.
+Local Kentucky activists with the Letcher Governance Project joined members of the Defense Center’s Prison Ecology Project and grassroots social and environmental justice activists from across the U.S. in the nation’s capitol to challenge the construction of the Letcher County prison on economic, racial and environmental justice grounds.
+They rallied in front of the BOP and Department of Justice headquarters in D.C.

 They point to a long history in which the federal agencies have greenlit the construction of prisons on polluted sites, including old coal mines and dump sites for toxic waste, threatening the health of the prisoners and staff who work there.

-As Coal Declines, Kentucky Activists’ Fight Turn Toward Prisons
+As Coal Declines, Kentucky Activists’ Focus on Prisons

 Prison construction has been presented as a supposed pathway to economic growth and innovation in eastern Kentucky, but activists say this portrayal is false and damaging.
-Last week, organizers with the LGP demonstrated at a local summit focused on job creation and economic development in the Appalachian region, unfurling a banner that read “Prisons Are Not Innovation” during Rep. Rogers’ opening speech.
+Last week, organizers with the Governance Project demonstrated at a local summit focused on job creation and economic development in the Appalachian region, unfurling a banner that read “Prisons Are Not Innovation” during Representative Rogers’s opening speech.

-“Why does [Representative Rogers] get to decide how federal tax dollars are spent?” asked Sarah Estep, a member of LGP.
+“Why does [Representative Rogers] get to decide how federal tax dollars are spent?” asked Sarah Estep, a Governance Project member.
 “It should be more democratic in how money is spent.
 We need real investments in real solutions, not a prison.”

 Estep argues that even though the BOP has said the Letcher County prison will create about 300 new full-time jobs, previous prisons constructed in McCreary, Clay and Martin counties that were also estimated to create about the same number of jobs ended up employing only a small number of local residents because the majority of those hired were transferred in from elsewhere.
 As a result, Estep says, eastern Kentucky counties with new federal prisons still remain some of the poorest counties in the nation.

 “We wanted to open this up to the community, and think bigger picture about what is possible in our community.
-If we don’t want a prison, what do we want?” asked another LGP activist, Elizabeth Sanders, who also co-manages a local radio station in Kentucky.
-“We want to be able to push back [against the prison], but also continue to build in terms of the framework.”
+If we don’t want a prison, what do we want?” asked another Governance Project activist, Elizabeth Sanders, who also co-manages a local radio station in Kentucky.
+“We want to be able to push back [against the prison] but also continue to build in terms of the framework.”

-In addition to calling for a just economic transition from coal mining in eastern Kentucky, LGP activists joined with the PEP to take their environmental justice concerns to representatives of the Environmental Protection Agency (EPA) on Friday, June 10, asking EPA officials to more stringently enforce environmental violations at federal prisons, and to count prison populations in its environmental justice guidelines.
+In addition to calling for a just economic transition from coal mining in eastern Kentucky, Governance Project activists joined with the Prison Ecology Project to take their environmental justice concerns to representatives of the Environmental Protection Agency (EPA) on Friday, June 10, asking EPA officials to more stringently enforce environmental violations at federal prisons and to count prison populations in its environmental justice guidelines.

 Many federal environmental justice policies have their origin in an executive order former President Bill Clinton issued in 1994 that required all federal agencies to weigh the environmental and health impacts of their actions, especially on marginalized communities such as low-income communities and communities of color.